mcallistertad/embedded-client/README.md

 ### API conventions

+* Application/device developer is responsible for providing the space used to hold LibEL session state which includes the cache and configuration parameters.
+This space can be freed after the library has been closed and the space has been saved to non-volatile memory (if it is to be restored for the next session).
-* Application/device developer is responsible for providing the work space for any given request/response transaction.
+* Application/device developer is responsible for providing the temporary work space used to assemble request/response transaction.
 * The address of this work space is considered the unique identifier for a given location request/response transaction.
 * sky_errno is always set, either to `SKY_ERROR_NONE` or to the error code.
 * The user may free the allocated work space after a location (lat/long) results from either sky_finalize_request() or